 The Lexington Economic Development Corporation ("LEDC") is governed by a board appointed by the City Council of the City of Lexington and any of whom can be removed from office by the City Council at its will.
-The LEDC was incorporated in the state of Texas as a non-profit industrial development corporation under Section 4A of the Development Corporation Act of 1979.
-The Corporation was organized for the purpose of the promotion and development of new and expanded business enterprises and to provide and encourage employment in the furtherance of the public welfare.
+The LEDC was incorporated in the state of Texas as a non-profit industrial development corporation under Section 4A of the Development Corporation Act of 1979, for the purpose of the promotion and development of new and expanded business enterprises and to provide and encourage employment in the furtherance of the public welfare.
+The LEDC is discretely presented as it does not provide services entirely, or almost entirely to the city.